Do you know what conditional logic is?

 When a legal-eagle signs up for your conference and reaches the point where they’re selecting classes, they’re presented only with continuing legal education classes that will fulfill their requirements.

 Less confusion for your users, fewer headaches for your organizers, and far fewer calls to your support team.
-(Or ours, hello best-in-class support crew!)
+(Or ours, hello best-in-class support superstars!)

 This filtering of visibility can be used to lock or unlock access to tracks, prices, guest lists and locations, elite offerings, or even something as simple as a narrowly targeted YouTube video.